thanvi1389/SAS_code/README.md

 Objective:
-A macro to perform multiple linear regression using ordinary least squares (OLS) estimation from first principles.
+A macro to perform multiple linear regression using ordinary least squares (OLS) estimation from first principles using PROC IML.
 The implementation avoids using built-in linear regression function, focusing instead on coding the mathematical computations for regression.

 Function Overview: The %ols_reg macro performs multiple linear regression and outputs:
 1. Parameter estimates for predictors.